Inteum StoriesSuccess stories about real people. How they have shaped Inteum and how Inteum has influenced them.

 My favorite part of running Inteum is to be working with our team of energetic, capable and committed staff who are dedicated to our mission every day.
 For one and a half decades Chief Architect and Software Development Manager, Tim Hollobon, has managed the team of programmers.
 Tim works with unfailing enthusiasm and energy.
 The long service and stability of our team is exceptional.
 Tim, Nita, Ruth, Justin, myself and next year, Ken, have all worked at Inteum for 10 or more years.
 Several others have worked here for over five years.
 This team stability contributes to our success and is mirrored by many of our customers who have been with us for many years.

 We love the passion our customers bring as they offer feedback on the solution, suggesting updates via the UserVoice feature.
-We very much consider the business to be a mutual effort between ourselves and our customers.
+Our attitude is that the business is a mutual effort between ourselves and our customers.
 We work together to improve the solution with each new iteration.
 The collaborative process brings benefits to the community and drives the product forward in ways we never thought imaginable.

 Inteum software is the most widely used solution of its kind and we are proud to have made a positive, enduring impact on the performance of the technology transfer community.
 Likewise, for decades, our customers have graced us with their loyalty and support for which we are most grateful.